jsdelivr/www.jsdelivr.com/CONTRIBUTING.md

 ### Guidelines

 -   Bug fixes and changes discussed in the existing issues are always welcome.
 -   For new ideas, please open an issue to discuss them before sending a PR.
 -   Make sure your PR passes `npm test` and has [appropriate commit messages](https://github.com/jsdelivr/www.jsdelivr.com/commits/master).
- - A Heroku preview is built automatically for every PR and will be reviewed before merging.

 ## Repo Setup